MartineauUK/wireguard/README.md

 In lieu of the NVRAM variables that can retain OpenVPN Client/Server configurations across reboots, this script uses

-'/jffs/configs/WireguardVPN_map' for the WireGuard directives.
+'/jffs/addons/wireguard/WireguardVPN.conf' for the WireGuard directives.

-As this is a beta, the layout of the file includes placeholders, but currently, the first column is significant and is used as a primary lookup key and only the 'Auto' and 'Annotation Comment' fields are extracted/used to determine the actions taken by the script.
+As this is a beta, the layout of the file includes placeholders, but currently, the first andsecond column are significant and are used as a primary lookup key e.g the 'Auto' and 'Annotation Comment' fields are extracted/used to determine the actions taken by the script.

 e.g.